In this article, we'll take a look at

-As a Database Administrator, I frequently encounter the need to know all database physical location and size at both the database level or the file level.
-We can go into SQL Server Management Studio (SSMS) and expose the database properties and see information for the individual files: their creation size, logical and physical names, and auto grow settings but I can’t see how “full” those individual files are currently.
+As a Database Administrator, I frequently encounter the need to know all Database Physical File Paths and Sizes in SQL Server at both the database level and the file level.
+We can go into SQL Server Management Studio (SSMS) and expose the database properties and see information for the individual files: their creation size, logical and physical names, and auto grow settings, but I can’t see how “full” those individual files are currently.

 Sometimes I need this information for all the databases and sometimes just a single database.
 I needed to find the size of the log file, file location.
 Here is the script, if you remove the WHERE condition you will find the result for all the databases.

-Get Data file (.mdf) size of All Database
+Get the data file (.mdf) size of all databases

 SELECT d.NAME, (F.SIZE*8)/1024 AS Size_MB, F.PHYSICAL_NAME AS CURRENT_DATABASE_LOCATION FROM sys.master_files F INNER JOIN sys.databases D ON D.database_id=F.database_id WHERE F.FILE_ID=1 AND F.STATE_DESC='ONLINE' AND D.NAME NOT IN ('master','tempdb','model','msdb') |

-Get Log file (.ldf) size of All Database
+Get the log file (.ldf) size of all databases

 SELECT d.NAME, (F.SIZE*8)/1024 AS Size_MB, F.PHYSICAL_NAME AS CURRENT_DATABASE_LOCATION FROM sys.master_files F INNER JOIN sys.databases D ON D.database_id=F.database_id WHERE F.FILE_ID=2 AND F.STATE_DESC='ONLINE' AND D.NAME NOT IN ('master','tempdb','model','msdb') |